In the guide

 There are special provisions that relate to the required method of labelling of corsetry products, etch-printed and embroidered textiles, velvet and plush textiles (or textiles resembling velvet or plush), and floor coverings and carpets where the backing and pile are composed of different fibres.

-Annex VII to EU Regulation (EU) No 1007/2011 contains information on textile product components that are not taken into account in determining fibre compositions.
+Annex VII to Regulation (EU) No 1007/2011 contains information on textile product components that are not taken into account in determining fibre compositions.

 Fur and other animal parts